 by cindy g

-Editors Reply: Cindy, thanks for the question.
-I get asked this on a regular basis, so it's a good time to address the issue.
+Cindy, 11% of the searches on this site are for this question, and I get asked this on a regular basis, so it's a good time to address the issue.

 Tea Tree Oil is difficult for the liver and kidneys to process, so much so that in some animals, like small dogs, cats, and birds, even very small amounts may cause tremors, stupor, or even death.